prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

   ### Test for Man-in-the-middle
     * Two test scenarios were applied where the client-server connection was in plain text and the other encrypted with its corresponding certificates.
-      Wireshark as a tool was used to intercept the data packets during communications.
+      Wireshark as a tool was used to intercept the data packets during communications and packets were inspected using TCP Stream function (Wireshark (n.d.)).
       Legend :

     * | Host | Port | Description | Protocol | Figure |